rancher/docs/content/rancher/v2.x/en/project-admin/service-mesh/_index.md

 In create and edit namespace page, you can enable or disable [Istio sidecar auto injection](https://istio.io/blog/2019/data-plane-setup/#automatic-injection).
 When you enable it, Rancher will add `istio-injection=enabled` label to the namespace automatically.

+> **Note:** Injection occurs at pod creation time.
+If the pod has been created before you enable auto injection.
+You need to kill the running pod and verify a new pod is created with the injected sidecar.

 ## View Traffic Graph

 Rancher integrates Kiali Graph into Rancher UI.
 The Kiali graph provides a powerful way to visualize the topology of your service mesh.
 It shows you which services communicate with each other.